SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 Coincidentally, I'm also the same person on /monster/ who wrote this and posted the greeting on /cuckquean/.
 Anyways, Thanks for stopping by.
 To explain why I was concerned with /cuckquean/ being trust worthy is because well, you are women.
 As you could have determined yourself, women are hated and down right vilified on /monster/ and /robowaifu/.
 People aren't trust worthy of women because of the shit they've pull in the past.
 However, both /robowaifu/ and /monster/ really seem to vouch for you.
 I hope you can understand why I held such caution towards you and your fellow bicorns.
 With all that being said, you seem like worthy allies of /monster/ and /robowaifu/.
 I am sorry if it came out like I was trying to D&C.
 Also I have a couple of questions for you myself.
 How many posters are there on /cuckquean/?
 Here on /robowaifu/ I would guess we have around 3-5 posters.
 When I made my post on /cuckquean/ it took around 3 days to get a reply.
-Is it because no one found it interesting, I came off as rude[spoiler] are you bicorns really that sensitive? [/spoiler], or there are just not enough bicorns on your board?
+Is it because no one found it interesting, I came off as rude%% are you bicorns really that sensitive? %%, or there are just not enough bicorns on your board?
 Also would you unironically buying your bf/husband a robowaifu?

 # 37